PyBossa/app-ushahidi/README.md

 Hence, the steps for installing the dependencies using a virtualenv will be:

-    1.- Clone this repository or download the [ZIP file](https://github.com/PyBossa/app-ushahidi/archive/master.zip) 2.- Access the folder that you have created by cloning the repository or by unzipping the ZIP file.
+1. Clone this repository or download the [ZIP file](https://github.com/PyBossa/app-ushahidi/archive/master.zip)
+2. Access the folder that you have created by cloning the repository or by unzipping the ZIP file.
-    3.- Run the following command to create the virtualenv: virtualenv env 4.- The previous command will create a folder **env** with all the required libraries, now we need to activate this environment: . env/bin/activate 5.- You should see in the promt that a **(env)** string is attached to it, something like: **(env)**username@machinename:~/app-ushahidi
+3. Run the following command to create the virtualenv: virtualenv env
+4. The previous command will create a folder **env** with all the required libraries, now we need to activate this environment: . env/bin/activate
+5. You should see in the prompt that a **(env)** string is attached to it, something like: **(env)**username@machinename:~/app-ushahidi
-    6.- Now you can install the dependencies for the application: pip install -r requirements.txt
+6. Now you can install the dependencies for the application: pip install -r requirements.txt

 Now you are done!
 All you have to do now is using it :-)